naepre/BINF4241-group29/Assignment_5/README.md

         + Only possible after playing a wild card.
         + You can only choose one of the four card colors.
         + You cannot skip this action.

+      g.
+End your Turn
+        + The player can end his turn after drawing a card or playing a card.
+        - No player except the current player can end the turn.
+        - The player cannot end his turn without playing or drawing a card.
+(Except if he is being skipped.
+But then he does not actively do his turn.)

 ### B. What it should do with the inputs, and what it should not.

 Note: For accepted behaviour/input we denoted it with a '+' for declined behaviour/input with a '-'